lautherf/AIChatInExcel/README.md

 2、 get key from OPENAI or KIMI(https://platform.moonshot.cn/console) . fill in sheet 'Config_KIMI' apiKey.

-3、 say something in user content and click 'send' button.
+3、 switch to sheet 'AIAgentTemplate'  click 'send' button. if user with content text.

 4、 wait about 2 minutes if not error in  console text.